nudelfabrik/FidiStat/README.md

 The local boolean value indicates wether to keep the data local or send it over TLS. (this hase some new settings as well).

 In general see the provided configFiles and update your old configs acordingly.

+The Last release of version 1.x is v1.3.1

 config.cfg
 ----------